Rainie Cross: Reintroduction (2014)

 Franks returned to the role of Rainie Cross for a stint on 16 June 2014.
 Her return was kept a secret by the cast and crew of EastEnders, and followed the surprise returns of Laurie Brett, Nicholas Bailey and Emma Barton as Jane Beale, Anthony Trueman and Honey Mitchell respectively.
 All of these returns were under new executive producer Dominic Treadwell-Collins.

 Rainie was reintroduced as part of the "Who Killed Lucy Beale?' storyline, a story that began in April 2014 when Lucy Beale (Hetti Bywater) was murdered, and climaxed as part of the 30th anniversary celebrations of EastEnders in February 2015.

 Reintroduction (2018)

-On 18 January 2018, it was announced that Franks had agreed to reprise her role of Rainie.
+On 18 January 2018, it was announced that Franks would reprise her role of Rainie.
 On her return, Franks stated: "It's like never having been away.
 I love working with everyone at EastEnders.
 With John Yorke at the helm at the moment, the show is in good hands and I'm excited to explore the next chapter in Rainie's journey."
 It was also revealed that Rainie would return for one episode later in January and would return for a full-time return later in the year.
 Rainie returned for one episode on 19 January 2018.
 Rainie returned in the episode broadcast on 24 April 2018.